FStrony/FStrony/README.md

 - 🔌 Strong background in **REST APIs, integrations and asynchronous/event-driven systems**
 - 🏗️ Comfortable with **legacy modernisation** and incremental architectural change
 - 🧪 Advocate for **clean code, automated testing, TDD and pragmatic engineering**
-- 🌍 Comfortable working in **international, distributed and remote teams**
+- 🌍 Comfortable working with **international, distributed and remote teams**
 - 🇦🇺 Lived and studied in **Australia for four years**
 - 🤿 Volunteer experience in **marine conservation**